-Have another cup!
-5 surprising health benefits of coffee
+It's National Coffee Day!
+Here are 8 surprising health benefits of a cup of java

 Is coffee for everyone?

-Not everyone should enjoy endless mugs of coffee and this has a lot to do with our genes.
-For example, individuals who possess certain variants of the CYP1A2 gene should not go crazy with coffee as it can increase the risk of heart attack.
+Caffeinated coffee is not always a “more is better” sip for everyone.
+Pregnant or breast feeding women, individuals with certain heart conditions, like high blood pressure or irregular heart beat, and individuals with acid reflux should talk to their physicians first.
+Additionally, coffee should not be offered to young children.

+Individuals often have differences in their metabolism of caffeine based on their genetics.
+You are either a fast metabolizer of caffeine or a slow metabolizer.
+A 2019 study found that consuming excess amounts of coffee could lead to high blood pressure and an increased risk for cardiovascular disease based on genetic variants of the CYP1A2 gene.
+You can find out how you metabolize coffee through DNA testing.

-Many wonder if the benefits are associated with the caffeine or the bean.
-Studies point to positive health benefits with both, so if your choice of joe is decaf, you’re likely still getting major benefit.
+Many wonder if the health benefits of coffee are associated with the caffeine or the bean.
+Studies point to positive health benefits with both, so if your choice of java is decaf, you’re likely still getting major benefit.

 Finally, the ingredients we tend to add to our coffee cup may ruin some of the health benefits.
 Non-dairy creamers can carry disease-causing trans fats and sugars, and may even reduce the total antioxidant capacity of your coffee.
 That means those potent chlorogenic acids diminish, and perhaps many of the benefits as well.
-If you are up to the challenge, try going completely black or with a no-added-sugar non-dairy alternative.
+If you are up to the challenge, try going completely black or with a no-added-sugar, non-dairy alternative.
 And please, no whipped cream!

-Kristin Kirkpatrick, MS, R.D., is the manager of wellness nutrition services at the Cleveland Clinic Wellness Institute in Cleveland, Ohio, and the author of "Skinny Liver."
-Follow her on Twitter @KristinKirkpat.
-For more diet and fitness advice, sign up for our One Small Thing newsletter.